rebcabin/tangledown/README.md

 The function `accumulate_contents` accumulates the contents of left-justified `noweb` or `tangle` tags.
 The function starts at line `i` of the input, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the closing fencepost, `</noweb>` or `</tangle>`.
 It returns a tuple of the line index _after_ the closing fencepost, and the contents, possibly de-dented.
 The function manipulates line numbers to skip over triple backticks.

-This also, optionally, modifies nowebs and tangles with fenceposts in language-sensitive comments and org-mode syntax containing the unique names of the nowebs so that [TangleUp](#tangleup) can put changed contents back in the right places.

 <!-- #raw -->
 <noweb name="accumulate-contents">